blueimp/wdio/edge-legacy.md

 [MicrosoftWebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)
 also requires `17763` as minimum Windows build version.

-To run the tests with Microsoft Edge Legacy, follow these steps:
+To run the tests with Edge Legacy, follow these steps:

 1. Create a `.env` file in the same directory as [docker-compose.yml](docker-compose.yml) and add the following environment